vaibhav1405/Differentivity/README.md

-# HacktoberFest
+# Differentivity

-Create Pull Requests here and I will merge and label that as hacktoberfest-accepted.
+Create Pull Requests here and I will merge only valid ones.